-Washington University bases most financial assistance on a careful assessment of two factors: financial need and academic promise.
-The university offers a limited number of academic scholarships and fellowships based solely on academic merit.
-You may apply for both kinds of support simultaneously.
+Washington University bases most financial assistance on a careful assessment of financial need.
+The university also offers a limited number of academic scholarships and fellowships based solely on academic merit.
 Other financing options and innovative plans, such as the Partners in Education with Parents and TuitionPay, the monthly payment plan, assist students and parents in financing the university’s costs.

-About 60 percent of Washington University’s undergraduates receive need-based financial assistance, which is offered in combinations of scholarships and grants, long-term subsidized loans, and in many cases, part-time campus employment.
+Eligible Washington University undergraduate students receive need-based financial assistance, which is offered in combinations of scholarships and grants, long-term subsidized loans, and in many cases, part-time campus employment.

-Your financial circumstances are considered individually in the financial assistance process.
-In evaluating the extent of each applicant’s need, the university considers many factors besides family income, such as the number of children in your family, the number in college at the same time, and unusual medical expenses.
-When you apply for financial assistance, you are considered for all types of assistance — grants, student loans and part-time employment.
+Applicants’ financial circumstances are considered individually in the financial assistance process.
+In evaluating the extent of each applicant’s need, the university considers many factors besides family income, such as the number of people in their family, the number of children in college at the same time, and special financial circumstances.
+When students apply for need-based financial assistance, they are considered for all types of assistance — grants, student loans and part-time employment.

 The university strives to make attendance a financial reality for qualified students, even when financial need is great.
 Information about application procedures may be obtained from Student Financial Services.

 Veterans.
-If you are seeking benefits from the Veterans Administration, you should contact the Office of the University Registrar at registrar.wustl.edu.
+If applicants are seeking benefits from the Veterans Administration, they should contact the Office of the University Registrar at registrar.wustl.edu.